Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 1. Recovering the data from the network
 1. Executing the parablock, checking success
-1. Check that outputs match the ones posted<br>to the relay chain by backers
+1. Check that outputs match the ones posted<br/>to the relay chain by backers

 </pba-flex>